Investment property, certain disclosures, valuation, income, expenses, commitments, leases, rent abatements, COVID – 19

 2. Summary of significant accounting policies (extract)

-(g) Investment properties
+(h) Investment properties

 Investment properties are properties held by the group to earn rental income, for capital appreciation or both (including property being constructed or developed for future use as investment property).
 Land held for a currently undetermined future use is classified as investment property.

-Investment properties are measured initially at cost and then subsequent to that initial measurement are stated at fair value.
+Investment properties are measured initially at cost and then, subsequent to that initial measurement, are stated at fair value.
 To determine fair value, Auckland Airport commissions investment property valuations at least annually by independent valuers.
 Gains or losses arising from changes in the fair values of investment properties are recognised in the income statement.

 If the fair value of investment property under construction cannot be reliably determined but it is expected that the fair value of the property can be reliably determined when construction is complete, then investment property under construction will be measured at cost until either its fair value can be reliably determined or construction is complete.

 Transfers are made to investment property when there is a change in use.
-This may be evidenced by ending of owner occupation, commencement of an operating lease to another party or commencement of construction or development for future use as investment property.
+This may be evidenced by the ending of owner occupation, commencement of an operating lease to another party or commencement of construction or development for future use as investment property.

 A property transfer from investment property to property, plant and equipment or inventory has a deemed cost for subsequent accounting at its fair value at the date of change in use.
 If an item of property, plant and equipment becomes an investment property, the group accounts for such property as an investment property only subsequent to the date of change in use.

 Investment properties where the group acts as a lessor are leased to tenants under operating leases with rentals payable monthly.
-Lease payments for some contracts include CPI increases, sales-based concession fees and other adjustments to rentals, with any credit risk being managed in the same way as described for property, plant and equipment leased assets (refer to note 2(f)).
+Lease payments for some contracts include CPI increases, sales-based concession fees and other adjustments to rentals, with any credit risk being managed in the same way as described for property, plant and equipment leased assets (refer to note 2(g)).

 Lease incentives are initially recognised at value of the incentive and amortised over the term of the lease.
-Other lease receivables may arise when fixed future retail or rental revenue increases are recognised on a straight-line basis over the term of the lease (refer to note 2(l)).
+Other lease receivables may arise when fixed future retail or rental revenue increases are recognised on a straight-line basis over the term of the lease (refer to note 2(m)).
 The group assesses lease incentives and receivables for impairment at each reporting date and recognises impairment losses as prescribed by NZ IFRS 9.

 3. Significant accounting judgements, estimates and assumptions (extract)